gabraganca/guia-hdp/README.md

    * Ordene a saída de uma relação do Pig
    * Remove as tuplas duplicadas de uma relação do Pig
    * Especifique o número de *reducers* a serem usados no Pig
-   * Join two datasets using Pig
+   * Junte dois datasets usando o Pig
    * Perform a replicated join using Pig
    * Run a Pig job using Tez
    * Within a Pig script, register a JAR file of User Defined Functions